pisakbori/webserv/README.md

 TODO:Bori

 - how to match request uri with location?
-- always serve 1 file back instead of meow.
+- write buffersize at a time
-- first attempt: just read file with fstream, ignore file descriptors
+- include read resourceFd in select.

 <!-- how to use: -->